erisk405/Evaluate/README.md

 :star:24/7 Accessibility – Use the system anytime, anywhere.

 ## 🛠 Tech Stack? :thinking:
-This is a bachelor's degree project and use basic skills to build this website  I hope this project is easy to use and directly solves users' problems.
+This is a bachelor's degree project to build this website  I hope this project is easy to use and directly solves users' problems.

 <div align="center">
   <img src="https://res.cloudinary.com/dmmpngwym/image/upload/v1739258554/Screenshot_2025-02-11_142211_xxbqbu.png">